Nexae/HappyKit/README.md

 <br />
 <img src="https://raw.githubusercontent.com/Nexae/HappyKit/a2f0d511c9516cac9d8569a5de0a3091d6a7f1ac/windows/HappySnap.PNG">

 As you can see, a great part about Quoti is that it is cross platform.
-Currently, there is official support for Windows and Linux, but I don't see why it wouldn't work on Mac OSX!
+Currently, there is official support for Windows and Linux.
+It should work on Mac, though!

 The setup is really easy no matter what platform you are on.